-The Nishinoyama House designed by Japanese architect Kazuyo Sejima of SANAA is a residential complex located in a suburban area of Kyoto.
-The project is characterized by its unifying structure which holistically connects the ten properties (with21 individually pitched roofs), creating a series of internal gardens and alleyways.
+Completed in 2014, the Nishinoyama House, designed by Japanese architect Kazuyo Sejima is a residential complex located in Kyoto’s suburban area.
+The project is characterized by its unifying structure, which holistically connects the ten properties with 21 individually pitched roofs, creating a series of internal gardens and alleyways.

 - Location: Kyoto, Japan